mclarty3/loba-card-game/README.md

     - **For Puntos:** The traditional scoring method where the player with the lowest score at the end of the game wins.
     - **For Loba:** A mode where the player who wins the most rounds is declared the winner.

+## Known Bug

+- If Joker is in middle, it should not be allowed to be moved to outer edge to replace with a new card
+  - E.g: 3 Joker 5 6 =/> 3 4 5 6 Joker (NOT ALLOWED)

 ## Running the Game Locally
 Add comment
 More actions